-- 6.9.1.1 The provision of family friendly facilities for nursing women, young children and their caregivers shall apply to the following buildings: - (a) Transport stations, interchanges and passenger terminals; - (b) Sports complexes and public swimming pools; - (c) Community club, theme parks and purpose-built family amusement centres; - (d) Large scale shopping and multi-purpose complexes of size more than 10,000 sqm in gross floor area. - 6.9.1.2 Where a building is required to provide family-friendly facilities in compliance with clause 6.9.1.1, the following facilities shall be provided: - (a) at least one lactation room for nursing women at an appropriate location; - (b) at every level where toilets are provided: - (i) at least one diaper changing station in accordance with clause 6.9.2; - (ii) at least one child protection seat in accordance with clause 6.9.3; - (iii) child-friendly sanitary facilities in accordance with clause 6.9.4; - (c) seating areas at appropriate locations along frequently accessed routes and spaces; and - (d) at least one designated family car parking lot for motorists accompanied by a child in a baby carriage or passenger who uses mobility aids in accordance with clause 6.9.5. - Note For buildings required to provide family-friendly facilities in accordance to clause 6.9.1, the relevant requirements in Appendix A "Design Guidelines for Family-Friendly Facilities" should be adopted.
+- 6.9.1.1 The provision of family-friendly facilities for nursing women, young children and their caregivers must apply to the following buildings: - (a) Transport stations, interchanges and passenger terminals; - (b) Sports complexes and public swimming pools; - (c) Community clubs, theme parks and purpose-built family amusement centres; - (d) Large-scale shopping and multi-purpose complexes of 10,000 sqm or more in gross floor area. - Where a building is required to provide family-friendly facilities in compliance with clause 6.9.1.1, the following facilities must be provided: - (a) at least one lactation room for nursing women at an appropriate location; - (b) at every level where toilets are provided: - (i) at least one diaper changing station in accordance with clause 6.9.2: - (ii) at least one child protection seat in accordance with clause 6.9.3; - (iii) child-friendly sanitary facilities in accordance with clause 6.9.4; - (c) seating areas at appropriate locations along frequently accessed routes and spaces; and - (d) at least one designated family car parking lot for motorists accompanied by a child in a baby carriage or passenger who uses mobility aids in accordance with clause 6.9.5. - 6.9.1.3 At least one lactation room for nursing women at an appropriate location must be provided in the following buildings: - (a) Hospitals, health-care centres, polyclinics; - (b) Offices and Business Parks of 10,000 sqm or more in gross floor area, and